My passion for cooking leads me to travel to different places, eat authentic local dishes, and inspire everybody to cook

-My short vacation with relatives allowed me to discover and to eat local dishes.
+My short vacation with relatives allowed me to discover and eat local dishes.
 Most of their ingredients were harvested straight from the farm, which made most of our meals special.
 As a chef, eating a dish with fresh ingredients is more enjoyable than any expensive foods.

 Dinengdeng is a native dish in Ilocos Region of the Philippines.
 This dish consists of any vegetables with fried or grilled fish simmered in fermented fish sauce.
-There are so many variations of this dish though mine is quite simple as I used 5 ingredients only.
-Check out my recipe below for my own version of how to make dinengdeng - Filipino inspired dish.
+There are so many variations of this dish, though mine is quite simple as I used only five ingredients.
+Check out my recipe below for my own version of how to make dinengdeng, a Filipino-inspired dish.

 - 125 grams jute